By Ramona McKean

 My Connection with China

-I lived in China twice, first as a teacher and then as a student.
-Within two months of arriving the first time, I noticed a peculiar aching sensation in my chest.
+My 1st time, in particular, was profound.
+Within two months of my arriving, I noticed a peculiar aching sensation in my chest.
 To distract myself, I worked harder, which was an easy thing to do since I had two jobs, but the ache persisted.
 In fact, it grew.
 “Why am I so happy, then in no time so sad?
 Why are my head and heart in a crazy whirl?”
 I asked myself.

 I got my answer one day while chatting with an American colleague.
 He told me about his life in China, marrying his Chinese girlfriend and becoming a dad.
 “I haven’t been home for a visit in years,” he said.
 “There’s plenty I don’t like here, but this country has a mysterious way of getting under my skin.
 I mean that in a good way.
 China is my home now.
 I don’t want to leave.”